 Full of hearty veggies, sweet apples, and plenty of spice, this roasted butternut squash and carrot soup is the best quick and easy fall soup recipe!
-Made from scratch, it features a host of fresh produce and is topped off with coconut milk for a creamy, velvety texture and warm, comforting flavour you’ll love.
+Made from scratch, it features a host of fresh produce and is topped off with coconut milk for a creamy, velvety texture and warm, comforting flavor you’ll love.
 Whip up a big batch to enjoy throughout the week! {Vegan & Gluten-Free}

 Table of Contents